raphael251/movie-tickets-reservation-system/docs/ROADMAP.md

 - [x] Add the screening information on the reservation DTO, for a better experience to the clients.
 When we get the reservations, we already want to see the screening info.
 - [x] Add lazy relation loading on the screening seat Entity to return the screening data as needed using TypeORM
 - [x] Create an GitHub Action workflow to trigger and run the e2e tests in an easy and possible automated way.
-- [ ] Add logger interface to decouple from the implementation.
+- [x] Add logger interface to decouple abstraction from the implementation and start adding to the classes as an abstract dependency.
 - [ ] Add the logger dependency in the classes that are currently using console.log.
 - [ ] Create the Winston.js implementation of the logger interface.